The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 - $110,000 in teacher appreciation gifts

 These are only a few of the many ways we use our dollars to share success!
 When you partner with a local credit union, you know that your membership helps nonprofits and charitable organizations in the community you live in, which in turn helps make it a better place to be!

 Learn more about the reasons credit unions give back.

-Changing your bank might not feel like a top priority, but having the right financial institution by your side can make a huge difference in a financial crisis.
-Beyond tangible benefits like the five listed above, most credit unions also offer financial education and resources to help members through tough times.
+Changing your bank might not feel like a top priority but having a trustworthy financial institution by your side can make a huge difference during uncertainty.
+You’re likely to get a better experience because of the five benefits of a credit union vs. bank listed above.
+Most credit unions also offer financial education and resources to help members through tough times.
 Whether you’re drawn there for the friendly faces, cashback perks or lower loan rates, a credit union can help you weather the financial storm and come out stronger.